Our comparison table only shows our top 5 picks. You can find the other recommendations within this article.

 I checked it at a local store, and it was like $50 extra, so I bought it from Amazon and waited for three days.

-It's a highly recommended laptop for school going kids and my nephew has been using for about 5 months now.
+It’s a highly recommended laptop for school-going kids and my nephew has been using it for about 5 months now.
 He wanted a 2-in-1 laptop to show off at school and he is been using it pretty safely.

-I know this isn't for high-end programs but his school work gets done just fine.
-Its elegant design and sleekness is what attracted me and one can quickly change its modes.
+I know this isn’t for high-end programs but his schoolwork gets done just fine.
+Its elegant design and sleekness are what attracted me and one can quickly change its modes.

 It’s designed to withstand drops and is extremely reliable and durable.
 When it comes to performance, it’s an average device and will handle most of the programs smoothly.